MartinS984/node-devops-project/README.md

 This project uses **ArgoCD** to automate deployments.
 Instead of running `kubectl apply` manually, ArgoCD watches the GitHub repository and syncs changes to the cluster automatically.

-### 1. Installation
+### 1. Installation & Configuration
-The ArgoCD infrastructure runs in the `argocd` namespace:
+We install ArgoCD and patch it to run in "Insecure Mode."
+This effectively disables the strict HTTPS requirement, allowing it to work seamlessly behind our local NGINX Ingress.

 \`\`\`bash
+# 1. Install ArgoCD
-kubectl create namespace argocd kubectl apply -n argocd -f [https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml](https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml)
+kubectl create namespace argocd kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml

+# 2. Wait for the server to be ready
+kubectl get pods -n argocd --watch

+# 3. Patch Server to allow HTTP connections (Required for local Ingress)
+kubectl patch deployment argocd-server -n argocd --type=json -p='[{"op": "add", "path": "/spec/template/spec/containers/0/command", "value": ["argocd-server", "--staticassets", "/shared/app", "--insecure"]}]'
 \`\`\`

 ### 2. Accessing ArgoCD
-ArgoCD is secure by default.
-You need to retrieve the initial password and forward the port to access the UI.
+We access the UI through the Ingress Gateway (port 8080) rather than a direct port forward.

 **Get the Password:**
 \`\`\`bash